rdybka/vht/README.md

 - for the same reason - sparsely documented

 in zip:
-- vhtlib - C library which talks to JACK and runs gameloop
+- C library which talks to JACK and runs gameloop
 - GTK interface written in Python

 ## deps